461-195-0551 Effective 07/01/19

 - Ten percent of the client's total benefit requirement at the standard of need.

 - In the REF, SFPSS, and TANF programs, the Department:

 - Allows only half of the 50 percent earned income deduction described in OAR 461-160-0160.

 - Reduces the benefit payment by 10 percent of the total benefit requirement of the benefit group (see OAR 461-110-0750) at the adjusted income payment standard.
 The reduced benefit payment after such reduction, when combined with all other income may not be less than 90 percent of the benefit group's adjusted income payment standard for a family with no income.
-In the TANF program, the cooperation incentive (see OAR 461-135-0210) is not included in the calculations prescribed by this paragraph.

 - In the SNAP program, unless the Department and the client agree to a repayment plan and the filing group (see OAR 461-110-0370) meets the terms of the plan, the Department collects an overpayment from a liable member of a filing group participating in the SNAP program by reducing the SNAP program benefit allotment of the benefit group each month as follows:

 - For an overpayment caused by client error (see OAR 461-195-0501) or administrative error (see OAR 461-195-0501), 10 percent of the group's monthly allotment or $10 a month, whichever is greater.